davidkhala/fabric-common/README.md

 - discovery service, endorsement hints
 - transient map context keep persistent when cross chaincode
 - [FABN-1130] Stop using "init" as default function name
+- 1.4 operation enhance:
+The /metrics endpoint allows operators to utilize Prometheus to pull operational metrics from peer and orderer nodes.
 # In progress
 - collectionConfig.memberOnlyRead is not implemented in sdk-node